oasis-open-projects/documentation/board-docs/open-projects-rules.md

 The work of a Project and its administration are conducted by parties who voluntarily contribute in one or more of the following defined roles: [Contributor](https://www.oasis-open.org/policies-guidelines/open-projects-process#participants-contributors-contributor), [Maintainer](https://www.oasis-open.org/policies-guidelines/open-projects-process#chairs-maintainers-technical-steering-committees-opMaintainers), [Project Governing Board](https://www.oasis-open.org/policies-guidelines/open-projects-process#project-governing-board-and-sponsors-composition) (PGB), [Technical Steering Committee](https://www.oasis-open.org/policies-guidelines/open-projects-process#chairs-maintainers-technical-steering-committees-opTSCs) (TSC), and [Chair](https://www.oasis-open.org/policies-guidelines/open-projects-process#chairs-maintainers-technical-steering-committees-opChairs).
 A detailed and definitive description of those roles follows in Sections [4](#4-participants-and-contributors), [5](#5-project-governing-board-and-project-sponsors) and [7](#7-project-chairs-and-maintainers) below.
 A table summarizing those roles can be found in the [OASIS Committee Operations Process](https://www.oasis-open.org/policies-guidelines/oasis-committee-operations-process-2018-05-22#OpMembership).

-## 4. Participants and Contributors
+## 4. Contributors

 **4.1** Any person (whether or not an [OASIS member][terms] may participate in a Project as a **Contributor** by providing comments or bug reports to a Project Repository, subject to the licensing rules in Sections [14](#14-oasis-standard-approval-and-external-submissions), [15](#15-repository-and-specification-licenses) and [16](#16-trademarks) below.

 **4.2** Any person (whether or not an OASIS member) may agree to a Contributor License Agreement (CLA), as provided in the licensing rules below, as a prerequisite for acceptance of their pull requests or other substantive contributions.
-The Project Governing Board and Maintainers shall only act on pull requests or other substantive contributions made by project Contributors who are listed in the OASIS system as having agreed to the CLA.
+If a person who signs and submits an individual CLA indicates that they represent an entity, then that individual CLA will only be deemed effective if that entity has signed and submitted an entity CLA.
+The Project Governing Board and Maintainers shall only act on pull requests or other substantive contributions made by project Contributors who are listed in the OASIS system as having agreed to the relevant CLA.
 The Project shall maintain a record of all Contributors who have made contributions to a Project.

 ## 5. Project Governing Board and Project Sponsors

 **5.1** Overall guidance for the Project is provided by its [*Project Governing Board*][terms] (or ***PGB***).
-The PGB is composed of one voting member from each Project Sponsor and at least one voting at-large expert representatives from the community of contributors, elected or appointed by the Technical Steering Committee (TSC).
+The PGB is composed of one voting member from each Project Sponsor who elects to appoint a PGB member, and at least one voting at-large expert representatives from the community of contributors, elected or appointed by the Technical Steering Committee (TSC).
 The PGB may create additional PGB member seats for expert representatives to be elected by the TSC or appointed by the PGB.

 A list of PGB members shall be maintained and posted at the general information web page designated by OASIS for the Project.
 Certain actions taken by the PGB require affirmative action by Project Approval Minimum Membership, as defined below.

 **5.2** PGB members must:

-(a) have signed and submitted an entity CLA [as an entity](https://www.oasis-open.org/policies-guidelines/open-projects-process#entity-cla-exhibit) or, in the case of an unaffiliated individual, an individual CLA; and
+(a) have signed and submitted an individual CLA, and if appointed by an entity, that entity must have signed and submitted an entity CLA naming that project; and
 (b) either (i) represent an organization that has paid the appropriate Backer dues for that Open Project or (ii) has been appointed or elected as an expert representative as provided above.

 **5.3** [*Project Approval Minimum Membership*][terms], where it explicitly is required for the PGB's approval of an action under these rules, means at least two Project Sponsors.